-The main disadvantages of hardware playback are: 1) you are limited to just one profile that can be active at any time, where software playback offers fifty profiles; 2) changes you make to your profile must be saved to the Vengeance M60 before they can be used; 3) some advanced commands which make use of Windows API calls that cannot be emulated by keyboard (such as launching a program without clicking on its icon) will not be available; and 4) auto-switching of profiles does not work.
+The main disadvantages of hardware playback are: 1) you are limited to just six profiles that can be active at any time, where software playback offers a nearly unlimited number of profiles; 2) changes you make to your profile must be saved to the Vengeance M90 before they can be used; and 3) auto-switching of profiles does not work.

-With the broadest compatibility with games, hardware playback is the mode used by most of the gamers here at Corsair.
-Unless you're using more than one profile at a time, this is probably your best choice for gaming.
+With up to 54 macros (6 profiles x 9 macro buttons each), the broadest compatibility with games, and the immediate visual feedback of the profile number you're currently using, hardware playback is the mode used by most of the gamers here at Corsair.
+Unless you're using more than six profiles at a time, this is probably your best choice for gaming.